maagnaa/java-bootcamp/README.md

 We can now move on to the next testcases.
 We iterate the same steps for each testcase:
 1. Identify the requirement and write the testcase.
 2. From the testcase, find out what methods/logic we need to create for the application.
-3. Write first code that causes the testcase to pass.
+3. Write first code that causes the testcase to fail.
 4. Write so code that implements the desired logic, and test until the testcase passes.

 When these steps have been implemented for testcases 2. and 3., the checkoutTest class looks like this: